subos2008/binance-tool/README.md

 ### Infrastructure

 A Kubernetes cluster is expected to be setup in advance.
 You can use any provider.
-Once you have k8 setup investigate the infrastructure repo, flux/kustomize ready at https://github.com/subos2008/binance-tool/trading-engine-infrastructure/ (I haven't made this public yet, ping me if it interests you)
+Once you have k8 setup investigate the infrastructure repo, flux/kustomize ready at https://github.com/subos2008/trading-engine-infrastructure/ (This adds Redis and Datadog's agent to a Kubernetes cluster using Flux)

 ### Secrets